goyal-sidhant/combimatch/README.md

 ### Excel Tips

+- Go to Settings tab to select specific workbook and sheet
 - Only visible cells are read (respects filters)
 - Multi-column selections are read as a flat list (with warning)
 - The app auto-saves your workbook before making changes